dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 the attributes.
 In this document,
 [Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md)
-attributes are considered to be at the top of the hierarchy, since they are the most general attributes.
+attributes are considered to be at the top of the hierarchy, since they apply to all collected telemetry.
 Attributes on individual Spans/Metric data points/Logs are at the bottom of the hierarchy, as they are most specialized and only apply to a subset of all data.